dotnet/aspnetcore/src/Components/README.md

 - `Authorization`: Contains source files associated with auth-related components and services in Blazor
 - `Components`: Contains the implementation for the Blazor component model
 - `Forms`: Contains source files for Form components in Blazor
-- `Ignitor`: Contains source files for inspecting Blazor apps
+- `Ignitor`: A library for testing Blazor Server apps
 - `Samples`: Contains a collection of sample apps in Blazor
 - `Server`: Contains the implementation for Blazor Server-specific components
 - `Shared`: Contains a collection of shared constants and helper methods/classes